dangulo4/Assignment07/README.md

 5. Declare an array called movies using literal notation.
 Then, assign one of your favorite movies to each index in the array until you have 7 total movies in your array.
 Now, use a for/in loop to iterate through the array and display each movie within the console window.
 6. Copy the code from step 5.
 Now, use a for/of loop to iterate through the array and display each movie within the console window.
 7. Copy the code from step 5.
 Using the for/of loop to iterate through the array, display each movie within the console window in a sorted view.
 8. Copy the code from step 5.
 Under the existing array, create a new array called `leastFavMovies`.
 Populate the array with the 3 movies that you regret watching.
-8.Display both arrays within the console window so that it’s formatted to look like this (note the spacing, you must include that too):
+Display both arrays within the console window so that it’s formatted to look like this (note the spacing, you must include that too):
    Movies I like:

 Movie 1